dmayerdesign/funk/README.md

 ## What's ["Serverless"](https://en.wikipedia.org/wiki/Serverless_computing)?

-Managing a server and database — even if that means combining managed solutions for each — gives me, a front-end developer, far more control (and opportunity to mess up) than I want.
+Managing a server and database — even if that means combining managed solutions for each — usually gives me far more control (and opportunity to mess up) than I want.
 A fully-managed back end, like Firebase, takes care of all my web server infrastructure, so I can focus on writing code.

 ## What's "Cross-Platform"?